mgechev/runtime-parser-demo/docs.md

 ## Step 3 - Handling the Fetch Event

-As final step, lets see how our Service Worker is going to handles the `fetch` event:
+As final step, lets see how our Service Worker is going to handle the `fetch` event:

 ```html
 self.addEventListener('fetch', function (event: any) {